-Vicki DeWeese 7504 Crossdraw Drive (Elected October 2015)– A native Austinite and Anderson High School alum, Vicki and her husband, Pete, have lived in Northwest Hills for over 20 years.
+Vicki DeWeese - 7504 Crossdraw Drive (Elected April 2022) A native Austinite and Anderson High School alum, Vicki and her husband, Pete, have lived in Northwest Hills for over 20 years.
 Vicki attended UT’s McCombs School of Business and later The University of the South, School of Theology.
 A former banker, Vicki served as Managing Partner for the Jr. League Sustainers investment group, as a political finance/ethics consultant, as President of Doss Elementary PTA and Doss Endowment Fund, Co-Chair of the CAC, liaison to the City of Austin/AISD Bond Committee, Treasurer for Anderson High School Project Graduation and Anderson Cheerleaders, President of the Hyde Park High School Parents, founder of the Hyde Park Golf Booster Club, liaison to Hyde Park School Board and on the executive boards of: Women’s Symphony League, Jr. Austin Women’s Club, Zachary Scott Theatre Center, Austin Natural Science Center, Austin Museum of Art, and Chi Omega House Corp.
 She enjoyed coaching NWA Kickball, serving as a Girl Scout leader, presiding for Children’s Chapel and serving on the Vestry at St. Matthew’s Episcopal Church, volunteering with NWLL, WAYA, and Boy Scouts of America.
-Vicki serves on the NWACA Finance Committee and organizes the annual NWACA Garage Sale.

 Charlie Galvin – 4105 Cat Hollow Drive - (Elected November 2017)- Charlie is a Senior Program Manager at Infinera Corporation, an optical equipment manufacturer in high capacity optical transport.
 Prior to Infinera, Mr. Galvin held senior positions in network development at Lightsquared and Qwest Communications.
 In 2014, Governor Rick Perry appointed Mr. Galvin to be a member of the Advisory Committee, Emerging Technology Fund, Office of the Governor, State of Texas.
 He is also on the Advisory Board of Communities in Schools in Central Texas.
 Galvin received a bachelor’s degree from Southern Methodist University and a Master of Public Affairs from the LBJ School of Public Affairs at the University of Texas at Austin.